TeeheeTypes/TeeheeTypes.github.io/_posts/2021-6-15-protopost1.md

 The anodization on the KBD67 Rev 2.0 MKii is decent for a mid tier custom mechanical keyboard.
 On my personal unit, the KBD67 Rev 2.0 MKii had a slight anodization mismatched on the bottom case and top case.
 However, the mismatch is not obvious from a distance unless viewed upon up close.
 The CNC machining on the board do have a decent feeling to it and there are no visible CNC machining marks on it.

-My personal KBD67 Rev 2.0 MKii backplate did started to patina after 6-7 months of using.
+My personal KBD67 Rev 2.0 MKii backplate did started to patina after 6-7 months of usage.
 This is due to the brassplate is not PVD coated and is subjected to the weather and humidity which may lead to an early onset of patina.
 But it is nothing that cannot be removed, if you choose to remove it do remember to detach it from the bottom case before attempting to either polish or sand the brass plate.

 In conclusion, I will say this keyboard definitely offer a good experience if this is the first time you're entering into the hobby.
 Granted in recent months there are more CNC aluminum keyboards coming out with cheaper pricing such as the Bakeneko, Keychron Q1 and GMMK Pro.
 But if you're looking for a 65% keyboard the KBD67 Rev 2.0 MKii is defintiely a board to consider.